vipin08/vending_machine_frontend/Vending_frontend.md

 ## Vending Frontend

-Frontend is build on Reactjs and Redux for better state management.
+A frontend is built on Reactjs and Redux for better state management.

 ### Folder Structure: